Transport planners look at ways to improve and manage transport systems at a local, regional, national or international level

 The TPS PDS is made up of 18 units, some of which are mandatory, and you'll be supported by a mentor throughout.
 If you're new to transport planning, it's likely to take you around three years to complete.

 Once you've completed the PDS, you'll have many of the necessary skills and much of the experience required for the Transport Planning Professional (TPP) qualification.
-The TPP is awarded jointly by the TPS and the Chartered Institution of Highways and Transportation (CIHT) and shows that you have reached a recognised professional standard.
+The TPP is awarded jointly by the TPS and the Chartered Institution of Highways & Transportation (CIHT) and shows that you have reached a recognised professional standard.

 Once you've achieved the TPP qualification, you can acquire Chartered Transport Planning Professional (CTPP) status.